faizan-m/faizan-m.github.io/index.md

     </p>
     <p></p>
     <p class="hero-text">
     At a personal level, I find myself particularly inspired by semiotics, media art, and Sufi philosophy.
-And I like to talk about my musings on <a href="https://medium.com/@faizan.muham">Medium</a>.
+I talk about my musings on <a href="https://medium.com/@faizan.muham">Medium</a>.
     </p>
 </div>